tprasadtp/ubuntu-post-install/docs/tasks.md

 - Update repository metadata
 - Upgrade packages
 - Add repositories
-- Add PPAs in the list file
+- Add PPAs
 - Install Apps
 - Install DEB files
 - Install Python 2 modules
 - Install Python 3 Modules
 - Install Static binaries

-This option will honor --autopilot and --simulate options as individual tasks would do if used with YAML.
-Lists mode does not support for selecting individual tasks.
+This option will honor --autopilot and --simulate options as individual tasks would do.

 ## AUTOPILOT Mode

-Setting `AUTOPILOT=true` or passing `--autopilot` will skip all UI prompts and confirmations and run ALL In One.
+Using `--autopilot` will skip all UI prompts and confirmations.
 This mode requires you to specify tasks to be run if using YAML config.
 Example snippet is given below.

 ```yaml